Who this guide is for

 - The other person's telephone number and email address, if possible

-- A photograph of the other person, if needed
+- A photo of the other person, if needed

 The filed Notice of Family Claim must be served by personal service.
 This means that someone has to physically give the form to the person who needs to receive it.
 You can't do this yourself — someone else (who's at least 19) must serve it for you.
 This can be a friend or relative, or you can hire a professional process server.

 Serving by personal service

 Give the person serving the documents:

 - the other person's home and work addresses,

 - the other person's telephone number and email address (so the person serving the documents can contact them to arrange a time for service); and

-If the person serving the documents has to use a photograph to identify the other person, they need to swear or affirm that the photograph is a "true likeness of the respondent."
+If the person serving the documents has to use a photo to identify the other person, they need to swear or affirm that the photo is a "true likeness of the respondent."

 You can also add a short statement about this to your Affidavit — Desk Order Divorce when you come to it — you deal with this form in Step 5: Fill out the next forms.
-Or, you can fill out a separate Affidavit and have it sworn by a commissioner for taking affidavits, but that takes more time and comes with an additional fee.
+Or, you can fill out a separate Affidavit and have it sworn by a commissioner for taking affidavits, but that takes more time and costs more money.